FAQ

 Can I use any type of soil?

 No. The soil must have ideally between 10% – 30% clay.
-The soil must me screenable and nor can it be organic matter.
+The soil must be screenable and cannot contain organic matter.
 The soil should be relatively dry but adding 10% moisture helps hold the block together.

 Why do I need clay in the soil?